 Unlike some cities in Peru, most places in Cusco will take credit card.
 It is important to note that many restaurants, hotels, and tour companies will add a surcharge of up to 10% for the use of a card.
 In these cases, it may be better to pay in cash because this cost can add up quickly.

 If you come here with foreign currency, there are plenty of money exchange shops.
 Most are located on Avenida el Sol in front of the municipality building or around the main plaza.
 They generally have a large sign advertising their exchange rate for various currencies.
-Look around for the best one, and make sure to check the current exchange rate because it can change frequently.
+Look around for the best rate, and make sure to check the current exchange rate before exchanging.